QSFT/mixcoatl/docs/cli_tools/dcm-update-volume-billing-code.rst

 dcm-update-volume-billing-code
 ------------------------------

-Update the billing code a volume.
+Update the billing code/budget of a volume.

+Note that billing code has been replaced with budget in DCM, however Mixcoatl maintains the use of of the word billing code to maintain backwards CLI compatibility.
+Version 2.0 of Mixcoatl will replace billing-code with budget in all CLI commands.

 Syntax